websrvr/blog.websrvr.in/source/2014-09-11-hello-world.md

 That's it, now whenever I run `jekyll build` it exports this blog to the `blog` subdirectory in my dropbox folder which is hooked up via websrvr to show up at [http://blog.websrvr.in](http://blog.websrvr.in)

+####Update
+Since writing this blog post I have found [middleman](http://middlemanapp.com/) and I am in love with it :) this blog now uses middleman, you can find the source of this blog at http://github.com/websrvr/blog.websrvr.in